naqtn/vrchat-feedback-boards-helper/README.md

 ## Limitation

 - It's impossible to list posts that you originally wrote.
 Canny doesn't support such query. https://feedback.canny.io/feature-requests/p/show-my-posts https://feedback.canny.io/feature-requests/p/allow-users-to-pull-up-a-list-of-all-the-posts-theyve-made
-- Canny seems does some kind of fuzzy string searching.
+- Canny seems to do some kind of fuzzy string searching.
 There's no way to exact matching. https://feedback.canny.io/feature-requests/p/offer-exact-search
 - FYI: feature request for Caany about no way to search from all board in a single view https://feedback.canny.io/feature-requests/p/global-search-all-boards-to-avoid-duplicates )